drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/2_configuration.md

 ### resources: typeof Drash.Resource[]

 * This is the array of resources that the server will register so clients can target them.
+You can learn more about resources in the left sidebar under [Tutorials > Resources > Creating a Resource](/drash/v2.x/tutorials/resources/creating-a-resource).
 * Example Usage

   ```typescript